-As employees continue to facing increasing social, economic, environmental, and medical threats, they're becoming increasingly disengaged from employers who aren't doing enough to address their concerns.
+As employees continue to face social, economic, environmental, and medical threats, they're becoming increasingly disengaged from employers who aren't doing enough to address their concerns.
 A June 2020 survey from Gallup found that only 42% of employees believe that their companies care about their wellbeing, down from 51% in May.
 This, combined with a perceived lack of transparency, has the potential to severely decrease engagement at a time when most businesses need their employees to be performing their best.

 To sustain productivity and motivation, we've taken a holistic approach to understanding what our employees need from management during this time and created initiatives to address many of our workforce's underlying challenges.
 After six months of working from home, we've seen positive results.